Caleydo/caleydo-doc/3.1/views/pathway/pathway.md

 Note: you can select elements or groups in enRoute, in StratomeX or in most other Caleydo views.

 In some cases your dataset might not have a mapping for a gene in the pathway.
 We indicate the absence of a mapping with a small rectangle in the lower right of the pathway node, as shown in the Figure above.
 Also, pathways often aggregate gene families into nodes, thus these nodes have multiple genes mapped to them.
-We indicate such a multi-mapping with a triangle in the upper right.
+We indicate such a multi-mapping with a triangle in the upper right and display the underlying mapping genes on mouse-over and in enRoute.

 ## enRoute - Experimental Data Analysis